Rohitha07/SUDOKU-SOLVER/README.md

 # SUDOKU-SOLVER
-A number game to train your brain & ligic at any time. #SUDOKU-SOLVER #java #javaswing
+A number game to train your brain & logic at any time. #SUDOKU-SOLVER #java #javaswing